Belarus in the Eurovision Song Contest 2012: Final

-Replacement entry selection
+Disqualification and replacement

 Following Alyona Lanskaya's win at Eurofest 2012, the song had been regarded by many international fans as "a terrible song that features child-like lyrics", which led to allegations from Belarusian press that Lanskaya had rigged the televote of the selection in her favour, which led to her "unfair" victory.
-Belarusian president Alexander Lukashenko ordered an immediate investigation following the rumours, confirming that Lanskaya and her producers had rigged the public televote.
-As a result, she was disqualified from the contest and national final runner-up "We Are the Heroes" performed by the group Litesound was announced as the new Belarusian entry for the 2012 Eurovision Song Contest on 24 February 2012.
+An investigation following the rumours confirmed that Lanskaya and her producers had rigged the public televote.
+As a result, she was disqualified from the contest and national final runner-up "We Are the Heroes" performed Litesound was announced as the new Belarusian entry for the Eurovision Song Contest 2012 on 24 February 2012.

 Preparation

 On 14 March, BTRC announced that "We Are the Heroes" would undergo changes for the Eurovision Song Contest.
-The new version of the song was produced by Greek composer Dimitris Kontopoulos who had previously written several Eurovision entries for various countries including the Greek Eurovision Song Contest 2005 winning song "My Number One".
+The new version of the song was produced by Greek composer Dimitris Kontopoulos who had previously written several Eurovision entries for various countries.
 The official music video, directed by band members Vladimir Karyakin and Dmitry Karyakin and filmed at the Lipki Aerodrome in Minsk, was released on 16 May.